NicoloCavalli95horses/KMS-web-testing/02 Literature/papers/A snowballing literature study on test amplification.md

 A key difference from other types of testing: ==the input used for test amplification are the manually coded test cases==

-### Types of test amplification
-1. amplification by adding new tests as variants of existing ones
+### Amplification by adding new tests as variants of existing ones

-2. amplification by modifying test execution
+A test amplification technique AMPadd consists of creating new tests from existing ones to achieve a given engineering goal.
+The most commonly used engineering goal is to improve coverage according to a coverage criterion.

+Tests generated in this way are effective in achieving multiple engineering goals, such as:
+- improving code coverage,
+- fault detection ability,
+- debugging effectiveness

+**Challenges**: the number of added tests can sometimes be large, hence, filter the most useful tests is a challenge.
+The generalization of the methods is often limited.
+Some of the techniques used have known performance issues.

-3. amplification by synthesizing new tests with respect to changes
+### Amplification by synthesizing new tests with respect to changes

+### Amplification by modifying test execution

-4. amplification by modifying existing test code
+### Amplification by modifying existing test code